 Participants may borrow from their account a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their account balance.
 Loan terms may not exceed five years.
-Loans are secured by the balance in the participant's account and bear interest rates that range from 4.25 percent to 10.5 percent, which are based on the prime rate as listed in the Wall Street Journal on the first business day of the quarter the loan is issued, plus 1 percent.
+Loans are secured by the balance in the participant's account and bear interest rates that range from 4.25% to 9.25%, which are based on the prime rate as listed in the Wall Street Journal on the first business day of the quarter plus 1%.
 Principal and interest are paid through payroll deductions.
 The outstanding balance of any loan may be prepaid at any time without penalty.
 Outstanding loans are considered past due after 30 days.